 Theatregoers-Get info here for our 2015 programme.

 FOLK DANCING – an Appeal!
 We thoroughly enjoy our monthly get-togethers, when we exercise bodies and minds, desperately trying to remember which is left and which is right.
 There are, though, only eight of us who attend regularly which means we don’t get a chance to “sit out” and recover.
 We would love it if a few more members would join us.
 Why not give it a try and us a rest?
-Our next meeting is Thursday 2nd April.
+Our next meeting is Thursday 7th May (general election day).
+Unfortunately we won’t be able to meet on 2nd April as it is Maundy Thursday.